mattvickery/greendot-db/README.md

-# JpaTemplate
+# JpaProjectTemplate

 A sample JPA setup and configuration using:

-  o Hibernate as a persistence provider, o Spring for declarative transaction handling o Foundation DAO classes as a basis for repository handling. o Criteria API queries in the foundation DAO classes.
+  Hibernate as a persistence provider
+  Spring for declarative transaction handling Foundation DAO classes as a basis for repository handling.
+  Criteria API queries in the foundation DAO classes.

 Maven Dependencies
 ------------------